Detecting Hallucinated Content in Conditional Neural Sequence Generation: Token-level Hallucination Detection

 \paragraph{Generation of hallucinated sentences}

-To control this synthetic hallucination process, we build on recent work on large scale denoising autoencoders.
-These models learn to map a corrupted sentence back to the original text it was derived from, including for example learning to reconstruct missing words that have been arbitrarily masked out.
-We use BART \citep{lewis-etal-2020-bart} by first inserting noises and then reconstructing parts of the target sentence, without providing it any access to the source sentence, thereby encouraging it to insert new content as needed to ensure fluency.
-As shown in Fig.~\ref{fig:syn}, we first apply noising functions to the target sentence $T$ in the bi-text and then use a pretrained BART to generate $T'$ conditioned on the noised $T$ with beam search.
+To control this synthetic hallucination process, we build on a pre-trained denoising autoencoder, which maps a corrupted sentence back to the original text it was derived from, learning to reconstruct missing words that have been arbitrarily masked out.
+Specifically, we use the BART model \citep{lewis-etal-2020-bart}, without providing it any access to the source sentence, thereby encouraging it to insert new content as needed to ensure fluency.
+As shown in Fig.~\ref{fig:syn}, we first apply a noising function that removes words from the original target sentence $T$\footnote{We also applied other noising functions, please see \S\ref{sec:exp:syn}} and then use a pretrained BART to generate $T'$ conditioned on the noised $T$ with beam search.

 \paragraph{Label assignments} After obtaining the hallucinated sentence $T'$ with BART, we need to assign appropriate labels to each token in $T'$ to mark which words are hallucinated.
 We compute the edit distance between $T'$ and $T$, and back-trace the deletion and substitution operations with dynamic programming.
 All the positions in $T'$ involving these two operations are labeled as hallucinations and everything else is considered faithful to $T$.

-Fig.~\ref{fig:edit} shows an example of label assignment with edit distance, where words in red are replaced and the word in blue is deleted to convert $T'$ to $T$.
-Assigning labels with edit-distance can not always guarantee the correct labels, however, we find that this simple approach provides sufficiently high quality training data for effective hallucination detection in practice.
+Fig.~\ref{fig:edit} shows an example of label assignment with edit distance, where words in red are replaced and words in blue are deleted to convert $T'$ to $T$.
+Assigning labels with edit-distance can not always guarantee correct labels, but we find that this simple approach provides sufficiently high quality training data for effective hallucination detection in practice.